wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 Once you're ready, add the shortcode [bbpas-activity] anywhere on your site to display the Statistics.
 We'd recommend adding it to a sidebar HTML field!

-You cam also enable different locations for the plugin to appear within the options page
+You cam also enable different locations for the plugin to appear within the customisation tab

 == Screenshots ==